containers/nri-plugins/docs/resource-policy/policy/balloons.md

 ## How It Works

-1. User configures balloon types from which the policy instantiates balloons.
+1. User configures balloon types from which the policy creates balloons.

 2. A balloon has a set of CPUs and a set of containers that run on the